 The tranquil landscape around The Hamilton Military Museum known as Burlington Heights was a centre of defense from 1813 to 1815.
 This was home to men, women and children connected to the British army and First Nations allies who came together during the conflict known as the War of 1812.
 The new exhibit Blood Ties to a Gentle Landscape tells the stories of people who lived here by connecting artifacts, personalities and modern-day descendants.
 Step back in time and meet the people tied by blood to this gentle landscape.

-Buy your tickets online to Dundurn Castle and save 20%!
+Buy your general admission tickets online to Dundurn Castle

 Regular admission rates and hours of operation apply to all events unless otherwise indicated.